POLITICIAN

 Icon of person Corina Crețu

-Corina Crețu (born 24 June 1967) is a Romanian politician and a former European Commissioner for Cohesion and Reforms.
-Crețu is a member of the Romanian PRO Romania and Member of the European Parliament (sitting with the Progressive Alliance of Socialists and Democrats).
+Corina Crețu (born 24 June 1967) is Consul General, head of the Consulate General of Romania in Thessaloniki, Hellenic Republic.
+Crețu is a former European Commissioner for Cohesion and Reforms. and Member of the European Parliament (sitting with the Progressive Alliance of Socialists and Democrats).
 Between June 2014 and October 2014, she served as a Vice-President of the European Parliament.
 Read more on Wikipedia

 Memorability Metrics